Shifu34/Multi-Linear-Regression-From-Scratch/README.md

 # 3. der_cost_function():

-- This function is calculating derivative of cost function by taking dot product of (Y - hypothesis()) and X. After that it take mean of this dot product and then multiply it with -2.
+- This function is calculating derivative of cost function by taking dot product of (Y - hypothesis()) and X. After that it take mean of this dot product.

 # 4. gradient_descent_function():